 Group life insurance: If your employer offers group life insurance, you are eligible regardless of health status or criminal history.
 While most group plans offer less coverage than you may need, you’ll still be able to get some coverage.

 Guaranteed issue life insurance: Guaranteed issue life insurance is a type of final expense insurance that doesn’t require a medical exam and doesn’t have health or criminal record restrictions.
 Premiums are steep compared to term life insurance and benefit amounts generally max out at $25,000.

-If you’re looking for life insurance and have been convicted of a felony, even if it was years ago, talk to an insurance agent.
+If you’ve ever been convicted of a felony, speak with an insurance agent before applying for life insurance.
 They can help answer any questions you have and find the best policy for your situation.

 Frequently asked questions

-Can you get life insurance if you have a felony?
+Can you get life insurance if you’re a convicted felon?

-It depends on the type of felony and amount of time since your conviction.
-Your chances of being declined for coverage go up if you have recent or severe felonies or a history of multiple felonies.
+If you have a felony conviction on your criminal record, your insurance application will be handled on a case-by-case basis.
+Your application will depend on the type of felony you committed and amount of time since your conviction.
+Your chances of being declined for coverage go up if you have recent or violent felonies or a history of multiple felonies.

 Can you get life insurance if you have a misdemeanor?

 Most likely, yes.
 Misdemeanors or minor infractions rarely impact your ability to get life insurance — except in cases of recent DUIs.
 In most cases, you won’t receive significantly higher rates either.